constantin-ulbrich/UCL_IXN_MSc_2020_Project_SmartVision/README.md

 ## What does this repository contain?

-This repository contains the research and proof of concept deliverable for the Smart Vision Industry Project with Avanade Inc.
+This repository contains the research and proof of concept deliverable for the Smart Vision Industry Project with Avanade Inc.:
+-SmartVision_ProofOfConcept_DeploymentandUserManuel_Constantin_Ulbrich_vFinalAvanade.pdf
+-SmartVision_ResearchDeliverable_Constantin_Ulbrich_vFinalAvanade.pdf

+The Master Thesis associated to this project can be requested from Avanade Inc., UCL, and the author (Constantin Ulbrich).

 ## Special Notes: